QUALITY WARRANTY

 The Product must be installed in such a way that it can be dismantled without damaging other equipment; the Guarantor shall not cover the costs associated with the repair or replacement of such equipment.
 The work needed to ensure unobstructed access to the Product (dismantling, removal of fittings or screens, etc.) must be carried out prior to the commencement of warranty work, by and at the expense of the Consumer.

-OMNIRES declares that the products have been approved for sale and general use in the construction industry in accordance with the legal requirements applicable in Poland.
+The OMNIRES declares that the products have been approved for distribution and general use in the construction industry in accordance with the legal requirements valid.
 The colours of Products from the same collection may vary slightly and have different hues – this does not constitute a defect inherent in the Product but results from the standard production process.

 Warranty Period